rutherford-nj/www.rutherfordboronj.com/departments/health/mosquito-info.md

 parent: 'Health Department'
 ---

-**Bergen County Mosquito Control will be performing an early morning ULV Truck Spray in Rutherford on Thursday August 31, 2023, between the hours of 3:30-6 AM.**
+**Bergen County Mosquito Control will be performing an early morning ULV Truck Spray in Rutherford on Saturday September 14th, between the hours of 3:00-6:00 AM.**

 They will be spraying Duet adulticide to eliminate active, adult mosquitoes as well as Vectobac larvacide to help control the mosquito larvae.

 As a precaution, keep windows closed.
 In the event that it rains, the spray will be postponed until Saturday September 2, 2023.